-Frequently asked questions about senior living communities.
+Frequently asked questions about senior living communities in Gig Harbor, WA.

 The one-time entrance fee is an upfront sum to help cover community operating and capital costs, including some of the costs that come with offering access to continuing care for life.
 It also ensures priority access to several levels of health care, in case you ever need it, and with no increase in monthly service fee if additional care is needed.
-At Heron’s Key your entrance fee is based on the size of residence that you choose and the number of occupants.
+At Heron’s Key, your entrance fee is based on the size of residence that you choose and the number of occupants.
 You’ll have lifetime residency at Heron’s Key, as well as Penrose Harbor for health needs, either rehabilitative or long-term.

 Heron’s Key is affiliated with Emerald Communities, a Redmond, Washington-based, nonprofit organization.